The Leftover Woman by Jean Kwok (HarperCollins)

 And in that year, Ten Speed Press, an upstart publishing house based in the Bay Area of San Francisco, released a 674-page cookbook with a simple title, Thai Food.

 At this time, Thai restaurants weren’t a common sight in American cities of all sizes and Thailand hadn’t yet become the world’s favorite holiday destination.
-David Thompson was a young Australian who had fallen in love with Thai food and the country where it was eaten every day, whose London restaurant had received a Michelin star the year before.
+David Thompson was a young Australian who had fallen in love with Thai food and with the country where it was eaten every day, whose Thai restaurant in London had received a Michelin star the year before.
 Outside of the culinary world, nobody knew his name.
 His new book cost $45.00, the equivalent to $78.95 in today’s currency.
 Why wasn’t it a flop?

 The best cookbooks are the ones that people read for pleasure.
 M. F. K. Fisher, Laurie Colwin, Brillat-Savarin, even Irma Rombauer’s The Joy of Cooking, are picked up because they’re all interesting—and often fun—to read.
 David Thompson knew that and wrote a cookbook that’s an encyclopedia of Thailand’s history, geography, culture, and food, along with detailed instructions on how to create its recipes.